 This is a non-binding joint message reinforcing existing obligations under FCA's Consumer Duty, Claims Management Conduct of Business Sourcebook, Consumer Rights Act 2015 (CRA), and SRA standards, rather than introducing new rules.
 Key emphases include mandatory robust onboarding due diligence to prevent multiple representations, clear upfront disclosure of termination fees, and justification of any fees charged (especially if onboarding was inadequate).

-Engaging clients and other representatives to confirm client wishes and establish single representative
+Engaging clients and other representatives to confirm client wishes and establish single representative.

-Notifying respondent firms promptly of the sole representative
+Notifying respondent firms promptly of the sole representative.

-Supporting file transfers with client consent and considering no-charge resolutions if onboarding was poor
+Supporting file transfers with client consent and considering no-charge resolutions if onboarding was poor.

-Robust onboarding checks (e
+Robust onboarding checks (e.g., confirm no prior representation).

-Entering new agreements only after prior termination and informed consent
+Entering new agreements only after prior termination and informed consent.

 Compliance Impact